prateekagr21/Black-Friday-sales-prediction/README.md

 <br><br>
 - Did Exploratory Data Analysis on the dataset.
 - Used correlations to form a heatmap.
-- Visualizations were made by using Matplotlib and Seaborn Libraries..
+- Visualizations were made by using Matplotlib and Seaborn Libraries..!!

 ## Did Data Pre-Processing :